SnowBiz/phoenix_helloworld/README.md

   * Install Phoenix application generator `mix archive.install hex phx_new`

 To start your Phoenix app:
   * Install dependencies with `mix deps.get`
+  * Start Phoenix endpoint with `mix phx.server`

+If you need to change or remove dependencies
   * Clean dependencies and update lock file with `mix deps.clean --unused --unlock`
-  * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.